carlfranklin/BasicAuthWasm/README.md

 It's called [IdentityManagerLibrary](https://github.com/carlfranklin/IdentityManagerLibrary).
 Download or clone the repo, and set **IdentityManagerBlazorServer** as the startup project.

-All you have to do is set the ConnectionString to the Identity Database in the *appsettings.json* file to the **BasicAuth** database, run it, and you'll be able to add roles and users.
+All you have to do is set the ConnectionString to the Identity Database in the *appsettings.json* file to the **BasicAuthWasm** database, run it, and you'll be able to add roles and users.

 After changing the connection string, run the app: